shannon-barrow/databricks-tpc-di/README.md

 ![Workflow Created!](/src/tools/readme_images/workflow_created.png "Workflow Created!")

 ##### CLUSTER SIZING
+*The following applies only when **not choosing SERVERLESS** as the compute choice.
+Serverless will automatically scale to meet the demands of the job*
 - The workflow that is created by running these notebooks will size the cluster according to your scale factor and node type selected.
 - To reduce complexity in making this "generic" approach to creating a dynamic job, we abstracted away the sizing of the cluster (number of worker nodes).
 - The correct number of workers and shuffle partition count will automatically be applied, based on prior testing across clouds, worker types, and cluster sizes, according to your selected workflow type, scale factor, and worker type.
   - **IF** you truly want to change these values, we suggest building your workflow using the workflow_builder and then changing the cluster configuration from the ensuing workflow created.
   - The size of raw data is 1 GB per 10 Scale Factor, meaning a single node could do a default 10 Scale Factor.
-  - Default settings at various sizes:
+  - Suggested settings at various sizes (though the shuffle partitions are set to AUTO at job start):
     | Scale Factor | Shuffle Partitions | Worker Cores |
     | ------------ | ------------------ | ------------ |
     | 100          | 8                  | 8            |